How to pay for adaptations to your home

 How much you may receive depends on your finances and if you receive certain benefits.
 If you are on a low income, the grant may cover all or some of the costs of the work.

-Contact the Care & Repair Newcastle team for more information.
+Contact Care & Repair Newcastle for more information.

 Applying for a Disabled Facilities Grant

-Your Homes Newcastle tenants should first contact their Adaptations Team.
+Newcastle Council Housing tenants can contact the Adaptations Team.

 What if I’m not eligible for a grant?